Igor-ID/Fashion_adviser_telegram_bot/README.md

-Add the token to docker environmental variables if using Docker Desktop or add the token to environmental variables on your machine if running locally.
+Add the token to docker environment variables if using Docker Desktop, or add the token to environment variables on your machine if running locally.

 ![Screenshot 2022-07-11 220602](https://user-images.githubusercontent.com/69838126/178476694-07322a04-b16f-45d4-b727-4a78935739cd.png)